Art Smith (actor): Life and career

 Born in Chicago, he was a member of the Group Theatre and performed in many of their productions, including Rocket to the Moon, Awake and Sing!, Golden Boy and Waiting for Lefty, all by Clifford Odets; House of Connelly by Paul Green; and Sidney Kingsley's Men in White.

 The gray-haired actor usually played studious and dignified types in films, such as doctors or butlers.

 Smith appeared in many noirish films, including Body and Soul (1947) and In a Lonely Place (1950).
 He had a key role as a federal agent in 1947's Ride the Pink Horse, starring and directed by Robert Montgomery.
 Two of these films, In a Lonely Place and Ride a Pink Horse, were based on novels by Dorothy B. Hughes.

-Smith was one of the victims of the Hollywood blacklist, which ended most of his film career in 1952.
+Smith was one of the victims of the Hollywood blacklist, and was fingered as a communist by Elia Kazan during the director's testimony before the HUAC in 1952.
+This accusation ended the most distinguished portion of his film career.
 In 1957, he originated the role of Doc in the stage version of West Side Story.
-Smith only returned occasionally to the film business, for example in an uncredited part in The Hustler.
-He also worked on television before retiring in 1967.
+Smith returned only occasionally to the film business, for example in an uncredited role as a bathroom attendant in The Hustler.
+He also worked in a number of top television productions before retiring in 1967.

-He died, aged 73, in Long Island, New York from a heart attack.
+He died, aged 73, in Long Island, New York, as the result of a heart attack brought on by excessive stress.